 How to manage the project budget?

 In the project budget section you are able to manage, review project budget and compare it with approved contractual budget values.
-The budget values are calculated based on all mobility budget values.
+The budget values are calculated based on all individual mobility budget values.

 In order to see the budget page, please follow the steps listed below.